Mcdharmie/ALTSchoolAfrica/semestertwoproject/README.md

 ## Setup Instructions

 ### Step 1: Provision the Server
-1. Log into your AWS Console and launch an EC2 instance.
+1. Log into AWS Console and launch an EC2 instance.
 2. Choose an Ubuntu 20.04 LTS AMI.
 3. Select an instance type (t2.micro for free tier).
 4. Configure network settings and security groups to allow HTTP traffic on port 80.